Dance, smile and get in shape without leaving home!Go to or tell

 2.2.
 Calorie burning and weight control

-• Active metabolism: The interval training implicit in the choreographies keeps your metabolism accelerated even after training (EPOC effect).
+Active metabolism: Interval training implicit in choreography keeps your metabolism accelerated even after training (COPD effect).

 2.3.
 Muscle strengthening and body tone

-• Full body workout: Hip, leg, arm, and core movements tone major muscle groups.
+Full body work: Hip, leg, arm and core movements tone the main muscle groups.

-• Improved posture: : Step coordination and body alignment strengthen the deep muscles (core), relieving back pain.
+Improved posture: Step coordination and body alignment strengthen deep muscles (core), relieving back pain.

 2.4.
 Flexibility and coordination

-• Dynamic stretching: Dance steps include leg extensions and trunk twists that improve joint range of motion.
+Dynamic stretches: Dance steps include leg extensions and trunk twists that improve joint range.

-• Proprioception: Learning rhythmic sequences sharpens the body-mind connection and neuromuscular coordination.
+Proprioception: Learning rhythmic sequences sharpens body-to-mind connection and neuromuscular coordination.

 2.5.
 Mental and emotional well-being

-• Self-esteem and confidence: Mastering new steps and routines increases the sense of achievement and personal empowerment.
+Self-esteem and confidence: Mastering new steps and routines increases the feeling of achievement and personal empowerment.

 2.6.
 Socialization and motivation

 To maximize all these benefits, it is essential to have a professional and structured guide.
-The application “Dance Fitness with Jessica” offers just that.
-Below are its key features:
+The application “Dance Fitness with Jessica” it offers just that.
+Below are its notable features:

-• Adaptive routines: The system adjusts the duration and intensity of classes as you progress, avoiding plateaus and reducing the risk of injury.
+Adaptive routines: The system adjusts the duration and intensity of classes as you progress, avoiding stagnation and reducing the risk of injury.

-• Progressive levels: Classes for beginners, intermediate, and advanced users, with detailed instruction and low-impact modification options.
+Progressive levels: Beginner, intermediate and advanced classes, with detailed instructions and low-impact modification options.

-• Weekly Streaming: Connect to live classes with Jessica and other guest instructors.
-Participate in group challenges and receive real-time feedback.
+Weekly streaming: Connect to live classes with Jessica and other guest instructors.
+Participate in group challenges and receive feedback in real time.

 3.4.
 Gamification and achievements

-• Badges and rewards: Earn badges for consistency (e.g., 7 days in a row) and for reaching specific goals (burning 2,000 kcal in a week).
+Badges and rewards: Earn medals for consistency (for example, 7 days in a row) and for achieving specific goals (burning 2,000 kcal in a week).

-• Integration with your wearable: Sync heart rate, calories burned and daily steps.
+Integration with your wearable: Synchronize heart rate, calories burned and daily steps.

-• Progress charts: Visualize your progress in endurance, toning, and training consistency.
+Progress charts: Visualize your evolution in resistance, toning and consistency of training.

 3.6.
 Accessibility features

-• Subtitles and audio descriptions: For users with hearing or visual difficulties.
+Audio subtitles and descriptions: For users with hearing or visual difficulties.

 4. How to start your Zumba routine at home